Expert Roundup : Using social media to support your website

 Pssst: check out the other posts in the "Expert Roundup" series

 Whether you're a social media pro who wants to brush up on their skills or a DIY website builder, social media is a great way to support your website.
 The best strategies for social media change over time so be sure to follow the expert advice outlined above for current best practices from people who know the industry inside and out.
 Try out their tips today, I know you'll be thrilled with the results from your conversions!
 Now that you know what to keep in mind when it comes to using social media as a way to support your website, you're already ahead of the pack.

-Don't forget that I've created a FREE GUIDE to making sure social media supports your website.
-If you want tips on the best strategies for posting on each social media channel, how NOT to come across as spammy, and the best way to drive traffic back to your website, this 2-page guide has you covered.
+Don't forget that I've created a FREE GUIDE to using social media to drive traffic back to your website.
+If you want tips on the best strategies for posting on each social media channel, how NOT to come across as spammy, and the best way to drive traffic back to your website, this 5-page guide has you covered.
 I want you to get the most out of the expert's tips, so this guide is intended to be actionable and includes strategies you can start using right away.
 Be sure to grab your copy by clicking the button below.
 Whether you've got a website and social media channels up and running already or you're working on launching a new platform soon, this guide will make sure that you get started properly.

 If this article has shown you how important it is to have a strategy in place when it comes to using social media to support your website, that's awesome!
 You can totally do this on your own and the expert tips and guide above will be a great place to start.
 That being said, if you're looking to work with a website strategist for consulting on a deeper level, be sure to check out my consulting services and get in touch today #shamelessplug.